 - Apple - Connecting Your iPhone to AirOrangeX (AOX)

-- Google - Connecting an Android Phone to AirOrangeX (AOX)
+- Google - Configuring AOX on an Android Phones

 - Google - Connecting an Android Tablet OS to AirOrangeX